AgenticFinLab/FinMycelium/docs/reference.md

 - From News to Forecast: Integrating Event Analysis in LLM-Based Time Series Forecasting with Reflection, Advances in Neural Information Processing Systems, 2024

 - BEMEAE: Moving Beyond Exact Span Match for Event Argument Extraction, Proceedings of ACL, 2025.
+- Unfolding the Headline: Iterative Self-Questioning for News Retrieval and Timeline Summarization, NAACL 2025.

+- DTELS: Towards Dynamic Granularity of Timeline Summarization, NAACL 2025.

+- Embrace Divergence for Richer Insights: A Multi-document Summarization Benchmark and a Case Study on Summarizing Diverse Information from News Articles, NAACL 2025.